ReturnFI/Port-Shifter/README.md

 2.Check Xray Service:

 - Displays the current Xray ports and service status.

-- Add Another Inbound:
+3.Add Another Inbound:

 - Adds a new inbound configuration to Xray.

-3.Remove Inbound:
+4.Remove Inbound:

 - Removes an existing inbound configuration from Xray.

-- Uninstall Xray:
+5.Uninstall Xray:

-4.Removes Xray configuration and uninstalls the service.
+- Removes Xray configuration and uninstalls the service.

 ### HAProxy
 1.Install HAProxy: